 If you decline the rental agency’s Collision Damage Waiver (CDW) / Loss Damage Waiver (LDW), you’ll get secondary coverage when you pay for your car rental with the Chase Freedom.
 Coverage is global and is eligible with most private passenger vehicles.

-You can find much more information regarding these benefits in our full Chase Freedom review.
+You can find more information regarding these benefits in our full Chase Freedom review.

 Winner: Chase Freedom

-- Best Sign-Up Bonus: Chase Freedom, unless you can spend a LOT on your Discover it® Cash Back in the first 12 months of opening your account
+- Best welcome bonus: Chase Freedom, unless you can spend a LOT on your Discover it® Cash Back in the first 12 months of opening your account

-With a suite of complimentary benefits, a easy-to-earn sign-up bonus, and the ability to combine your earned points with a premium Chase card, the Chase Freedom offers unique perks for a no-annual-fee credit card.
+With a suite of complimentary benefits, a easy-to-earn sign-up bonus, and the ability to combine your earned points with a premium Chase card, the Chase Freedom is one of the best credit cards with no annual fee.

-But the Discover it® Cash Back is also a good option (you can read our Discover it Cash Back review), but if you have to choose one, it’s going to be the Freedom card.
-Good thing they’re issued by different banks, so if you want you can get both cards!
+The Discover it Cash Back is also a good option (you can read our Discover it Cash Back review), but if you have to choose one, the answer is a no-brainer — the Chase Freedom.
+Good thing they’re issued by different banks, so if you want you can get both cards.

-What do you think of these 2 cards?
+What do you think of these two cards?
 Why would you pick one over the other?